mbarquin/DataPool/readme.md

             }
         }

-As in testArrayDataProviderInsert with data encapsulated as array we can easily perform tests on ORM objects or avoid large parameters lists in tests with many data values.
+As in __testArrayDataProviderInsert__, with data encapsulated as array we can easily perform tests on ORM objects or avoid large parameters lists in tests with many data values.

 <br><br><br>